About the FiTI Standard

 At the heart of the FiTI Standard are 12 transparency requirements which are applicable for all countries (for more Information please refer to section B.1 of the FiTI Standard):

-The FiTI Standard does not expect all countries to have complete data for every transparency requirement from the beginning.
-Instead, public authorities must disclose the information they have, and where important gaps exist, they must demonstrate improvements over time.
+Countries are not expected to have complete data for every transparency requirement from the beginning.
+Instead, public authorities must disclose the information they have, and where important gaps exist, improvements over time must be demonstrated.
 As such, engaging with the FiTI is not intended to be a burdensome and costly research activity.
-It has been designed to ensure that any country can implement it, including those where resources for collating information are limited.
-In fact, the FiTI may be particularly beneficial in such contexts, as it should support national authorities in their efforts to organise and present information.